DATA-606-2023-FALL-MONDAY/Thanda_Vishnupriya/docs/report.md

 - Point out the limitations of your work
 - Lessons learned
 - Talk about future research direction

+We were able to create a recommendation system that helps researchers to find relevant papers for their research.
+The app was developed using Streamlit UI, providing a user-friendly interface for researchers to find information with ease.
+And it helps researchers stay up to date with the latest research.

+We can also use diverse algorithms, such as collaborative filtering based on user interactions.
+Collaborative filtering is a technique used by recommender systems to make automatic predictions about the interests of a user by effectively capturing preferences or information from the users.
+It can significantly improve the performance and personalization of recommender systems.

+The adoption of advanced embedding models such as Specter and new models like Ada from OpenAI can enhance the semantic understanding of research papers, leading to more accurate paper recommendations.
+As these are specifically designed for research content, this will outperform the other models like TF-IDF and Sentence Transformers.

 ## 8. References